Skip to main content

 Germany

 Germany regularly reports hate crime data to ODIHR.
-Close collaboration with civil society in the area of hate crime victim support has been established at the level of federal states, namely with the Weisser Ring civil society organizations (CSO) and a number of specialized CSOs.
+Close collaboration with civil society in the area of hate crime victim support has been established at the level of federal states, namely with the Weisser Ring civil society organization (CSO) and a number of specialized CSOs.
 The Federal Ministry of Justice and the Federal Victims' Commissioner are in regular contact with a number of victim support institutions and victims' representatives.
 Germany has conducted victimization surveys to measure under-reported hate crimes.
 The most recent report covering 2012-2017 is available here.

 Hate crime data collection in Germany